acoshift/gotpie/README.md

 ### Usage

-`gotpie --watch --minify --out build src`
+`gotpie compile --watch --minify --out build src`

 gotpie will compile all of .html files in src folder into build folder